 - Protesters Falls track and Minyon Falls loop in the Nightcap

-Camping is popular, and campgrounds have picnic tables and other amenities.
-Peacock Creek is in the Richmond Range and Iron Pot Creek is in the Toonumbar, both west of Kyogle, while the Forest Tops and Sheepstation Creek camping sites are in the Border Ranges, north of Kyogle and Nimbin.
+You can camp inside the forest and campgrounds have picnic tables and other amenities.
+Peacock Creek camping site is in the Richmond Range and Iron Pot Creek is in the Toonumbar, both west of Kyogle, while the Forest Tops and Sheepstation Creek camping sites are in the Border Ranges, north of Kyogle and Nimbin.

-In Lismore, visit the Lismore Rainforest Botanic Gardens and wander among rainforest plant species found within 200km of Lismore.
-Just 30 minutes’ drive southwest is Casino, where you can spot platypus in the Richmond River and enjoy marvellous vistas from the Mallanganee Lookout nearby.
+In Lismore, visit the Lismore Rainforest Botanic Gardens and wander among rainforest plant species all found within 200km of Lismore.
+Just 30 minutes’ drive southwest is Casino, where you can spot platypus in the Richmond River and enjoy sweeping vistas from the Mallanganee Lookout nearby.

-On the coast you’ll find national parks at Evans Head, a beach holiday destination about 40 minutes southeast of Lismore.
-You can spot whales and dolphins from both Razorback Lookout and Goanna Headland, and keep your eyes peeled for koalas on the , a 3.3km loop.
+On the coast you’ll find national parks at Evans Head, a beach holiday hamlet 40 minutes southeast of Lismore.
+Paddle a kayak on tranquil Evans River.
+You can spot whales and dolphins nearby from both Razorback Lookout and Goanna Headland, and keep your eyes peeled for koalas on the Gummigurrah walking track, a 3.3km loop.